charles-achilefu/r3stack/README.md

 ```

 - Open: http://r3stack.dev.azk.io
-- If you edit any client or universal files, run `azk shell r3stack -- npm run build` to rebuild & serve the bundle
+- If you edit any client or universal files, run `azk shell r3stack -- npm run bs` to rebuild & serve the bundle

 This mode is great because you can make changes to the server ***without having to recompile the client code.***
 That means you only wait for the server to restart!
 GAME CHANGER!